-Also in March 2018, the head of the Metropolitan Police, Cressida Dick, told the Times newspaper that she believed arguments and peer pressure on social media sites can "rev people up", make people angry and make street violence "more likely".
+In March 2018, police chief Cressida Dick told the Times newspaper that she believed arguments and peer pressure on social media sites can "rev people up", make people angry and make street violence "more likely".

 They say there are too few services provided to help and support young people, including education, mental health services and youth centres.
 They believe that improving these services would help cut the amount of violent crime.

 Many of these services have been reduced as a result of the government reducing the money available to spend on these services.